Hamodsf/Data_Visualization/README.md

 Data Viz of PsychologistsToday

-Team Members: Vish, David, Karthik and Hamod
+Team Members: Vish, David, Karthik and Mohammad

 Topic or Project Description:
 Data Viz of the Psychologists